 (f) Any person who stores explosive materials shall notify the authority having jurisdiction for fire safety in the locality in which the explosive materials are being stored of the type, magazine capacity, and location of each site where such explosive materials are stored.
 Such notification shall be made orally before the end of the day on which storage of the explosive materials commenced and in writing within 48 hours from the time such storage commenced.
-[T.D.
-ATF-87, 46 FR 40384, Aug.
-7, 1981, as amended by T.D.
-ATF-293, 55 FR 3722, Feb.
-5, 1990; T.D.
-ATF-400, 63 FR 44999, 45003, Aug.
-24, 19987

-§ 555.202 Classes of explosive materials.
+§ 555.202 Classes of Explosive Materials.

 For purposes of this part, there are three classes of explosive materials.
-These classes, together with the description of explosive materials comprising each class, are as follows: (a) High explosives.
+These classes, together with the description of explosive materials comprising each class, are as follows:

+(a) High explosives.
 Explosive materials which can be caused to detonate by means of a blasting cap when unconfined, (for example, dynamite, flash powders, and bulk salutes).

-See also § 555.201(e). (b) Low explosives.
-Explosive materials which can be caused to deflagrate when confined (for example, black powder, safety fuses, igniters, igniter cords, fuse lighters, and "display fireworks" classified as UNO333, UNO334, or UNO335 by the U.S. Department of Transportation regulations at 49 CFR 172.101, except for bulk salutes). (c) Blasting agents.
+(b) Low explosives.
+Explosive materials which can be caused to deflagrate when confined (for example, black powder, safety fuses, igniters, igniter cords, fuse lighters, and "display fireworks" classified as UN0333, UN0334, or UN0335 by the U.S. Department of Transportation regulations at 49 CFR 172.101, except for bulk salutes).

+(c) Blasting agents.
 (For example, ammonium nitrate-fuel oil and certain water-gels (see also § 555.11).
-[T.D.
-ATF-87, 46 FR 40384, Aug.
-7, 1981, as amended by T.D.
-ATF-293, 55 FR 3722, Feb.
-5, 1990; T.D.
-ATF-400, 63 FR 44999, 45003, Aug.
-24, 1998]

-§ 555.203 Types of magazines.
+§ 555.203 Types of Magazines.